corycburke/my-standards/README.md

 # My Standards

-This is a collection of the standards that I try to follow as a developer.
+This is a collection of the standards that I stole from Mike.